mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 ## Optional IO modules

+It's not clear how useful these simple modules are in practice or how many of them we would create.

 ### A simple feedback loop, the transmitter

 <img src="img/transmitter.svg"
      alt="Transmitter module"/>

+This module would provide a simple loop, ultimately allowing different nodes to activate the same input node.

 ### Single-bit state

 <img src="img/single-bit-state.svg"
      alt="Single-bit state module"/>

+This is a memory module that can hold one bit.
+One output node sets the bit to 0 and another sets the bit to 1.
+The state is read by two input nodes, i.e. at any time exactly one of the input nodes is active.

 ### Activator

 <img src="img/activator.svg"
      alt="Activator module"/>

+This is a simplified form of the single-state module described above.
+It has only one input node, activated when the state is 1.

 ### Toggle or 2-state round robin

 <img src="img/toggle.svg"
      alt="Toggle module"/>

+This module holds a bit whose value flips each time the output node is activated.

 # Test environments